-8.5 Requirement for appearing for University Examination
+7.5 Requirement for appearing for University Examination

-The Controller of Examinations (COE) of Pondicherry University schedules the End-Semester exams for all theory and practical courses based on the University academic calendar.
-A detailed Exam Time Table shall be circulated to all Colleges at least 15 days before the start of exams.
-Question Papers shall be set externally based on BOS approved syllabus.
+The Head of the Department of Computer Science of Pondicherry University schedules the End- Semester exams for all theory and practical courses based on the University academic calendar.
+A detailed Exam Time Table shall be circulated to all students at least 15 days before the start of exams.
+Question Papers shall be set Subject experts based on BOS approved syllabus.